 The Peter Mac Men’s Shed aims to reduce social isolation, improve wellbeing and provide an environment where experiences can be shared.

-Our shed at Peter Mac (Parkville) is still housing the hospital's COVID-19 PPE but we have made arrangements to still offer you a shed experience.
+Our shed at Peter Mac (Parkville) is still housing the hospital's COVID-19 PPE but we have made arrangements to still offer you a shed experience at the Melbourne Men's Shed at Federation Square.

-The Melbourne Men's Shed at Federation Square is now open to all Peter Mac patients, carers, family and friends between 10am - 2.30pm every Wednesday.
-Please contact Daisy Cramer [email protected] if you would like to attend.
+Once restriction ease, the Melbourne Men's Shed at Federation Square will be open to all Peter Mac patients, carers, family and friends between 10am - 2:30pm every Wednesday.
+Please contact Daisy Cramer if you would like to attend.
 Transport can be organised for you from Peter Mac.

-Currently John and our Men's Shed members are working on our first project to design, engineer and construct a mobile workbench to allow for our shed to roam the hospital corridors and pop up in a clinic waiting room or hospital garden near you!
+Currently, John and our Men's Shed members are working on our first project to design, engineer and construct a mobile workbench to allow for our shed to roam the hospital corridors and pop up in a clinic waiting room or hospital garden near you!
 You are invited to contribute to this project or bring your own project to work on in the shed.
-Contact Daisy or John for more information.

-These groups essentially give our patients, their carers, friends and family an opportunity to:
+These sessions essentially give our patients, their carers, friends and family an opportunity to:

 - Learn about what's coming up at in the Peter Mac Men's Shed,